It’s frustrating, right?

 The Pain and Problem Your Customer Avatar Faces

-In this part, we get deep into the pain and problem that your customer is facing.
+In this part, we get deep into the pain and problem that your ideal client avatar is facing.

 Here are the questions you need to answer to reach that stage: